thomasalfonso/SwiftShell/README.md

 To see more examples of library usage check SwiftShellTests attached to this package.
 The tests contain many more basic shell commands being used.

 ### Limitations
-Due to the requirements of the libraries being leveraged to make SwiftShell, the library is only compatible on macOS systems running 10.15.4 or higher.
-Other operating systems capable of running Swift will not be able to use SwiftShell.

 To find the default system shell of the system, an environment variable containing the path to the shell is read from the process running the Swift software.
 If the preferred system shell is not running the application process then its executable address will not be provided to SwiftShell, thus commands provided to SwiftShell will not be provided to the preferred shell interface.